pstarliu/better-mortgage-cal-vue/README.md

 # better-mortgage-cal-vue
-A simple and user friendly mortgage Calculator written by Vue.js.
+A simple and user friendly mortgage calculator written by Vue.js.
 Being a web application means it can be more than just a calculator which is ubiquitous by now.

 ## Project setup
 ```